genesiscommunitysuccess/docs/docs/getting-started/get-ready-to-develop/setup-wsl.md

 lrwxrwxrwx 1 root root 43 Aug 14 09:28 settings.xml -> /mnt/c/Users/user.name/.m2/settings.xml
 ```

-Once you have set this up, it might be a good idea to export the distribution.
+Once you have set this up, it is a good idea to export the distribution.
 You can then import it again under a different name.
-This allows you have multiple distributions, for different projects for example or for running Intellij:
+This allows you to have multiple distributions for different projects, for example, or for running Intellij:

 ```
 wsl --export CentOS7 centos.backup
 ```

 ## Install Docker Desktop for Windows
-Next you will need a database.
-One solution would be to run Aerospike or Postgres in Docker, using Docker for Windows integration with WSL2.
-For instructions please [check here](https://docs.docker.com/docker-for-windows/).
-For download [click here](https://hub.docker.com/editions/community/docker-ce-desktop-windows/).
+For your database, you could run Aerospike or Postgres in Docker, using Docker for Windows integration with WSL2.
+For instructions, [check here](https://docs.docker.com/docker-for-windows/).
+For a download, [click here](https://hub.docker.com/editions/community/docker-ce-desktop-windows/).

-Please ensure that you have the WSL2 integration enabled and that you have enabled integration with your CentOS distribution:
+Ensure that you have the WSL2 integration enabled and that you have enabled integration with your CentOS distribution:

-This will allow you access the docker command; as well as any docker container from any of the integrated distros, as well as from windows.
+This allows you to access the docker command; as well as any docker container from any of the integrated distros, as well as from Windows.

-This setting can be accessed by opening Docker Desktop, then navigating to Settings > Resources > WSL Integration.
+This setting can be accessed by opening Docker Desktop, then navigating to **Settings** > **Resources** > **WSL Integration**.

 ## Running Aerospike from Docker
-You can run Aerospike with the following docker command:
+You can run Aerospike with the following Docker command:

 ```
 docker run --name aerospike -tid -p 3000:3000 -p 3001:3001 -p 3002:3002 -p 3003:3003 aerospike/aerospike-server:3.15.1.4
 ```

-This will create download and run Aerospike in a docker container.
+This creates a download and runs Aerospike in a Docker container.

-To check if the container is running, use the docker ps -all command.
+To check if the container is running, use the Docker `ps -all` command.
 It will show the id and name of the Aerospike container.
 You will need these to interact with the container.

 ```
 [root@machine wsl]# docker ps -all